Skip to Content

 Dual Displays can also be used with the MF Assist features (red Focus Peak Highlight shown here).

-• Focus zoom works in both manual focus and autofocus.
+Focus zoom works in both MF and AF.

 Focus Check